Provably data-driven projection method for quadratic programming: Extension to Other Settings

 \subsection{Input-aware Learning of Projection Matrix}

-In this section, we consider the setting of input-aware data-driven learning the projection matrix for QPs, recently proposed by \citet{iwata2025learning} in the context of LPs.
-Here, instead of learning a single projection matrix $\boldsymbol{P}$, we learn a mapping $f_{\boldsymbol{\theta}}: \Pi \rightarrow \cP$, e.g., a neural network, that takes a problem instance $\boldsymbol{\pi}$ drawn from $\cD$ and output the corresponding projection matrix $\boldsymbol{P}_{\boldsymbol{\pi}} = f_{\boldsymbol{\theta}}(\boldsymbol{\pi})$.
-With some computational tradeoff for generating the projection matrix, this method has shown promising results, generating a better, input-aware projection matrix that achieves better performance than an input-agnostic projection matrix while using the same projection dimension $k$.
+In this section, we consider the setting of input-aware data-driven learning of the projection matrix for QPs, recently proposed by \citet{iwata2025learning} in the context of LP.
+Here, instead of learning a single projection matrix $\boldsymbol{P}$, we learn a mapping $f_{\boldsymbol{\theta}}: \Pi \rightarrow \cP$, e.g., a neural network, that takes a problem instance $\boldsymbol{\pi}$ drawn from $\cD$ and outputs the corresponding projection matrix $\boldsymbol{P}_{\boldsymbol{\pi}} = f_{\boldsymbol{\theta}}(\boldsymbol{\pi})$.
+With some computational trade-off for generating the projection matrix, this method has shown promising results, generating a better input-aware projection matrix that achieves better performance than an input-agnostic projection matrix while using the same projection dimension $k$.